Shayegan8/Papijoy/README.md

-Papijoy for bukkit plugins
-to use this file replace those instances with your plugin instance
+This is a api for managing your config files
 ## syntax
 the default splitor is @ you can change it also you can change getPropertiesList() splitor